 Having an ego is ugly.
 So is being arrogant, conceited, and over-the-top narcissistic.
 Feeling good about yourself and being confident, and even having a great self-esteem can be a beautiful thing, and we should all love ourselves in such a way.
 But when we get to the point of praising ourselves, and we’re spitting out hubris statement after hubris statement, feeling as if we’re entitled and better than all others, we’ve gone too far.
 Arrogance is one of the ugliest traits that we have as humans, and it’s something that we should always work on trying to diminish.

 You should never feel or act like you’re better than anyone else.
-Frankly, it’s a huge turn off to most people, and especially those that have big and beautiful hearts.
+Frankly, having a big ego is a huge turn off to most people, and especially those that have big and beautiful hearts.
 If you go around, acting as if you feel that you’re better than everyone else in this world, you’re going to end up finding yourself to be very alone.
 And maybe you don’t mind feeling alone in this world, but there will be a point where you’ll break, you’ll fall, and you will be the only one there to help get yourself get back up on your feet.
 Don’t push people away with your arrogant and pompous attitude, because the end result won’t be good.

 If you’re single and looking to meet someone new, never forget how important it is to be humble, and to avoid showing off at all costs.
 Find someone who’s going to love you for who you are on the inside, instead of what you can do for them.
 You should want to be with someone that’s genuine enough to see the real you, and how amazing you are as a person, instead of the particular package that you might come with—whether it be good looks, a prestigious job, or any type of elaborate and fancy lifestyle.